StevenLeRoux/spp/README.md

 ssh -At tunnel@spp 1.host.domain.tld 8080 30455
 ```

+#### Client wrapper :

-or w/ a more straightforward wrapper like this :
+This wrapper provide a more straightforward way of use :

 ```
 sshtunnel 1.labs.arkea.com 8080